sashinpivotal/cnd-instructor-lab-notes/README.md

 - *Somehow all tests passed but Travis results in the following error I had to use different mockito version.
+  It is because Mockito version from spring-boot-starter-test is not compatible with JDK 11.
+Set the Mockito version as described in the lab document.

  ```
  > Task :test